AlyxMoon/epicodus-project05-galactic-age-calculator/README.md

 ## Description

 This is my fifth independent project for the Epicodus bootcamp program.
-The goal is create a class that can recieve a person's age and convert that age to what it would be in different planets.
+The goal is create a class that can receive a person's age and convert that age to what it would be in different planets.

 - **Author**: Allister Moon Kays
 - **Live Website Link**: [https://alyxmoon.github.io/epicodus-project05-galatic-age-calculator/](https://alyxmoon.github.io/epicodus-project05-galatic-age-calculator/)